Hans Multhopp: Post-war

 In 1949, the Glenn L. Martin Company (later Martin Marietta) of Essex, Maryland made efforts to recruit Multhopp to their staff of aeronautical engineers.
 These efforts proved successful, and he left his position at Farnborough to emigrate to the United States.

 At Martin, he assisted in the design of the XB-51 medium bomber, the design of which reflected his work in swept wing design and T-tail aerodynamics, and by 1963, he had been promoted to the position of chief scientist at Martin.
-In this position, as part of a U.S. Air Force contract for the development of a full-scale model of a high-volume lifting body design for manned spaceflight, he developed the "SV-5" aircraft.
+In this position, as part of a U.S. Air Force contract for the development of a full-scale model of a high-volume lifting body design for crewed spaceflight, he developed the "SV-5" aircraft.

 The SV-5, the centerpiece of the START (Spacecraft Technology and Advanced Reentry Tests) project, was promoted by Multhopp as superior to NASA's M2 and HL-10 lifting body shapes, having a better lift-to-drag ratio and greater re-entry cross-range capability, along with better aerodynamics and improved design efficiency.

 Developed into the X-24, Multhopp's design proved successful, and provided valuable flight test information that assisted the design of NASA's Space Shuttle.
 Multhopp himself, however, faded from public view in the mid- to late-1960s.
 However, he continued to be active in aeronautical design, a 1966 paper challenging the view that tactical aircraft necessarily required greater and greater speed to be effective, and proposing a close air support aircraft armed with a heavy gun for anti-tank operations to Martin management, which was not pursued.